-- All components of the EAL 4 package including the class ASE as defined in the CC (see also part C of this report) - The components ALC_DVS.2 augmented for this TOE evaluation. - As the evaluation work performed for this certification procedure was carried out as a re-evaluation based on the certificate BSI-DSZ-CC-0808-2013, re-use of specific evaluation tasks was possible.
-The focus of this re-evaluation was on the change of the PP conformance claim from BSI-CC-PP-0056-V2-2012-MA-02 [19] to BSI-CC-PP-0055-2009 [7].
-The TOE itself did not change.
+- All components of the EAL 4 package including the class ASE as defined in the CC (see also part C of this report) - The components ALC_DVS.2 augmented for this TOE evaluation.

+As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0809-2013, re-use of specific evaluation tasks was possible.
+The focus of this re-evaluation was on the change of the underlying hardware platform, integration of an additional hardware configuration and additional inlay delivery types.